top of page

 Nicole has always been fascinated by human behaviour and understanding the complex interaction between our brains and our behaviours.

-Nicole has extensive experience working with vulnerable young people in the out of home care sector and it is from her work in this space that she developed a real passion for advocating and supporting people who have experienced trauma within their lives.
-Since starting at Edmonds Psychology as a provisional psychologist in early 2023.
+Nicole has extensive experience working with vulnerable young people in the out-of-home care sector, and it is from her work in this space that she developed a strong passion for advocating for and supporting individuals who have experienced trauma.
+Since starting at Edmonds Psychology as a provisional psychologist in early 2023, Nicole has continued to build on this passion through her clinical work.

-Nicole has provided behaviour support interventions and psychological supports to a number of children, young people and adults to help them enhance their wellbeing.
-Nicole's approach is warm, non-judgmental and neuro-affirming.
-Nicole is committed to providing evidenced based interventions that allows an individual to flourish within their unique selves.
+Nicole is also a Behaviour Support Practitioner and has provided behaviour support interventions and psychological support to a range of children, young people, and adults to help enhance their wellbeing.
+She can also provide support as a workers compensation counsellor, assisting individuals to navigate recovery and return-to-work processes following injury.
+Nicole’s approach is warm, non-judgmental, trauma-informed, gender-affirming, and neuro-affirming.
+She is committed to delivering evidence-based interventions that support individuals to flourish as their authentic selves.

-Nicole holds a bachelor’s degree in Psychological Science and master’s degree in Professional Psychology.
+Nicole holds a Bachelor’s degree in Psychological Science and a Master’s degree in Professional Psychology.

-When she is not working she enjoys spending time with friends and family, travelling and binge watching shows on Netflix.
+When she is not working, Nicole enjoys spending time with friends and family, travelling, and binge-watching shows on Netflix.

 Rebecca Burgess